Adam Ragusea: YouTube

 Ragusea created his YouTube channel on February 12, 2010, and his first videos were food recipes, made with the intention of sharing with his friends.
 His videos began to garner attention for his "straight-to-the-point" style that is influenced by his background in journalism.
 He also cites SpongeBob SquarePants as an influence on his style of comedy, describing it as "edgy but fundamentally [...] just a beam of bright sunshine".
 He launched "The Adam Ragusea Podcast" with the first episode "Dorian Yates Drumsticks" releasing on February 25, 2022.
 Ragusea announced that he would drop from his usual 2 videos a week along with the podcast to only 1 video a week plus the podcast on December 19, 2022, in a video titled "The next phase of our relationship".

 Personal life

 Since mid-2021, Ragusea has lived in Knoxville, Tennessee, with his wife, novelist Lauren Morrill, and their two children.
 He previously lived in Macon, Georgia.

+Political views

+In 2023, he described himself as a "garden variety American center-left person" who is supportive of Ukraine during the Russian invasion of Ukraine.
+In a 2025 video, he described himself as "camp left".